How much does UK car insurance cost?

 That might seem really unfair if you’re a careful driver and you’ve never been in an accident, but it’s because of how insurers use risk to calculate premiums.

-Younger drivers are statistically more likely to be inexperienced drivers who make claims, so insurers will price your policy based on this overall risk.
 So even if you’ve never crashed your car or got a speeding ticket yourself, that overall risk for your age group will push up the price of your policy.

 Insurance providers take lots of different factors into account when calculating your car insurance premiums: